butterproject/butter-backup/README.md

 ### Docker

-You can also use Docker and Compose !
+You can also use Docker.

 ```
- Build Docker image
+# Build Docker image
 docker build -t backup-butter

 # Create backup folder